 The Mottley Law Firm represents catastrophic injury clients throughout Virginia, including:

-• Northern Virginia - Arlington, Alexandria, Fairfax County
+• Northern Virginia including Arlington, Alexandria, Fairfax, and Prince William County

-• Hampton Roads - Norfolk, Virginia Beach, Newport News
+• Hampton Roads including Norfolk, Virginia Beach, Newport News, and Chesapeake

-We understand Virginia law and have experience in courts throughout the Commonwealth.
+We understand Virginia law and have experience handling serious injury cases throughout the state.

 What to Do After a Catastrophic Injury